hophop

 Enums have an integer base type, and enum items are scoped under the enum type.
 Plain enum values are selected as Name.Item.

-Variants may carry payload fields.
-Payload constructors use compound-literal syntax, and switches can narrow payload variants for field access.
+Variants may carry payload types.
+Struct payload constructors use compound-literal syntax, and switches can narrow payload variants for field access.

 enum Result i32 {